MixedRealityLab/nottreal/README.md

 ```bash
 $ pip install pywin32
 ```
 If you wish to build an Windows binary, you must also install the requirements listed in `requirements-dev-Windows.txt`.
 A PyInstaller spec is located in the `specs/` directory.
+An [NSIS script](http://nsis.sourceforge.io) is in the `specs/` directory to build the installer.

 NottReal has been tested on Windows 10 only.